rancher/charts/packages/rancher-istio/1.14/rancher-istio/charts/app-readme.md

 `mkdir -p /var/run/istio-cni && semanage fcontext -a -t container_file_t /var/run/istio-cni && restorecon -v /var/run/istio-cni`
 See [this issue](https://github.com/rancher/rancher/issues/33291) for details.

+## Installing istio with distroless-images.
+Istio `100.4.0+up1.14.1` uses distroless images for `istio-proxyv2`, `istio-install-cni` and `istio-pilot`.
+Distroless images don't have the common debugging tools like `bash`, `curl`, etc. If you wish to troubleshoot Istio, you can switch to regular images by updating `values.yaml` file.

 ## Deprecations

 #### v1alpha1 security policies